 While you’re focused on cleaning the inside of your home and staging it, don’t forget about the exterior!
 The outside of your house is more than likely the first thing buyers will see on your listing.
 This can make or break a sale.
 If your house looks unattractive from the beginning, you’re going to have a hard time selling your house fast.

 Power washing can make a huge difference in your home’s appeal.
-If you’ve got a stained driveway, artillery fungus on your home’s siding, or sun damaged, chipping paint, a good power wash can make your home look sparkling new!
+If you’ve got a stained driveway, artillery fungus on your home’s siding, or sun damage, chipping paint, a good power wash can make your home look sparkling new!
 You can buy power washing tools and clean yourself, or you can hire a professional.
-Lack of curb appeal can definitely be a deal breaker, so take pride in the look of your home!
+Lack of curb appeal can definitely be a deal-breaker, so take pride in the look of your home!

 The Bottom Line